kellya9510/MENTOS/README.md

 <p align="center"> <img src='Response_Generation_prompt.png' width='1000'> </p>

 Following the input format of commonsense knowledge in [Sibyl: Empowering Empathetic Dialogue Generation in Large Language Models via Sensible and Visionary Commonsense Inference](https://aclanthology.org/2025.coling-main.10/) (Wang et al., COLING 2025), we also reconstructed the Emotion outputs from the MENTOS-trained model, along with those from other reasoning models, into full sentences to provide the response generator with clearer and more consistent knowledge information.
 Accordingly, nonzero mixed emotions were also converted into single, sentence-level expressions aligned with the Belief and Intent formats.
-Scores of 1, 2, and 3 were replaced with "slight," "clear," and "strong," respectively, so an Emotion output could be represented as : \textit{In response to the client’s last utterance, the assistant expresses slight sentimentality, clear caring and hope.}
+Scores of 1, 2, and 3 were replaced with "slight," "clear," and "strong," respectively, so an Emotion output could be represented as : *In response to the client’s last utterance, the assistant expresses slight sentimentality, clear caring and hope.*

 ## Evaluate Generated Responses